EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

   edb/edb-postgres-distributed-for-kubernetes
 ```

-You should now have a seperate namespace for each operator:
+You should now have a separate namespace for each operator:

 ```sh
 $ kubectl get ns